offen/website/homepage/content/articles/0050-milestone-3.md

 <img class="screencast mt3 mb2" alt="browser setup" src="/theme/images/offen-blog-0050-browserSetup.gif"/>

 ### Goodbye Choo, hello Preact
 [Choo](https://choo.io/){: target="_blank"} was a great choice to build dynamic UIs very quickly.
 But as the Auditorium grew, we noticed a lack of mechanisms to break interfaces into components.
-So we migrated the application to [Preact.](https://preactjs.com/){: target="_blank"} A good choice to use modern paradigms for programming interfaces.
+So we migrated the application to [Preact.](https://preactjs.com/){: target="_blank"} A better way to use modern paradigms for programming interfaces.

 ### Ensuring integrity
 Our binaries are now signed with a GPG key.
 After downloading Offen, you can now check if the binary you want to use is the one we intend to distribute.
 [Learn more](https://docs.offen.dev/running-offen/downloads-distributions/#verifying-the-binaries-signatures){: target="_blank" data-button="yellow"}

 ### Safari now fully supported
 At the end of milestone 2 we noticed problems with the way the Safari browser stores keys.
 We fixed this by adding a dedicated fallback mechanism.
-[Give it a try.](https://www.offen.dev/get-started/)
+[Give it a try.](https://www.offen.dev)

 ### Ready in one minute
 Self-hosting is ideal for privacy focused software.
 Based on free resources, you can now deploy a production ready Offen instance to Heroku in a jiffy.